NXT TakeOver: In Your House (2021): Impact of the COVID-19 pandemic

 As a result of the COVID-19 pandemic that began affecting the industry in mid-March 2020, WWE had to present the majority of its programming from a behind closed doors set.
-NXT's programming was initially held at NXT's home base of Full Sail University in Winter Park, Florida.
-In October 2020, NXT's events were moved to the WWE Performance Center in Orlando, Florida, featuring the "Capitol Wrestling Center" setup, an homage to the Capitol Wrestling Corporation, the predecessor to WWE.
-Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally, friends and family members of the wrestlers were in attendance along with a limited number of actual live fans divided from each other by plexiglass walls.
+NXT's programming was initially held at NXT's home venue at the time, Full Sail University in Winter Park, Florida.
+In October 2020, NXT's events were moved to a bio-secure bubble called the Capitol Wrestling Center, which was hosted at the WWE Performance Center in Orlando, Florida.
+Like the WWE ThunderDome utilized for Raw and SmackDown's programming, LED boards were placed around the Performance Center so that fans could attend virtually, while additionally and unlike the ThunderDome, friends and family members of the wrestlers were in attendance along with a limited number of actual live fans divided from each other by plexiglass walls.

 For TakeOver: Stand & Deliver in April 2021, the plexiglass walls were removed, and live audience capacity was increased.
 In Your House increased capacity further to nearly 300 spectators, being the largest attended NXT event at the Capitol Wrestling Center.
 Nearly all COVID-19 protocols were lifted including physical distancing requirements and the requirement to wear masks although anyone who had tested positive, within the preceding 14 days, were asked to stay home.
 The virtual audience was also removed with the increased live audience capacity.